apostrophe-express

 Enables the "trust proxy" option for Express (opens new window).

-This is helpful when Apostrophe is generating http:
+This is helpful when Apostrophe is generating http: URLs even though a

-proxy like nginx is being used to serve it over https:
+proxy like nginx is being used to serve it over https:.

 # middleware

-array is present, those functions are added
+If a middleware array is present, those functions are added

-as Express middleware by the requiredMiddleware
+as Express middleware by the requiredMiddleware method, immediately

 after Apostrophe's standard middleware.